AdobeXD/plugin-samples/guides/how-to-generate-an-export-rendition-guide/README.md

 ### 7. Test the plugin

-Make sure to select an item (artboard) in XD and execute the plugin command:
+Make sure to select an item (artboard) in XD and run the plugin command:

 <img src="/images/readme-assets/export-rendition-execute.png" width="50%" height="50%">